dotnet/docs/docs/machine-learning/index.md

 [Predict prices using a regression model](./tutorials/taxi-fare.md) shows you how to build a predictive app that uses many factors from historical data to determine the answer.

 [Classify iris flowers by features](./tutorials/iris-clustering.md) shows you how to use a clustering model to analyze the iris data set.

+[Create a Movie Recommender with ML.NET](./tutorials/movie-recommmendation.md) shows you how to build a recommendation app to recommend movies to users based on their history.

+[Build an ML.NET custom image classifier with TensorFlow](./tutorials/image-classification.md): demonstrates how to retrain an existing Tensorflow model to create a custom image classifier using ML.NET.

 ## How to guide